 There are several ways that you can get an application to register to vote.
 They are as follows:

 - By calling our office at 704-216-8140 and requesting that an application be mailed to you.
 You can complete the application and mail it back to our office.

-- By finding the Forms link on this website.
-Print out the application, complete it and either bring it to our office or mail it to our office.
+- View the North Carolina English Voter Registration (PDF) and complete the form and either bring it to our office or mail it to our office.

 - While conducting business at the Driver's License Bureau (DMV).

-To be eligibile to vote in an upcoming election, a completed voter application must be postmarked or delivered to the Board of Elections no later than the 25th day before the election.
+To be eligible to vote in an upcoming election, a completed voter application must be postmarked or delivered to the Board of Elections no later than the 25 days before the election.